 Whether you are just starting high school or already at the application stage, read on to see the many things you can do to either raise your GPA, boost the rest of your application, explain your circumstances, or even find an alternate route to a degree.

-What Is a Low GPA?
+What Is Considered a Low GPA?
+Is Your GPA Actually Low?

 A low GPA may be a little bit like beauty - in the eye of the beholder.
 You might feel that your GPA is low because it falls below the average at your target school.
 Or maybe your grades really aren't so hot.
 Generally speaking, highly selective colleges consider 3.5 to be on the low end.
 At most other schools, low GPA scores are in the 2.0 range.

-To find out whether your GPA could weight down the rest of the your application, first research what the average acceptance GPA is at each of your target schools.
+To find out whether your GPA could weight down the rest of your application, first research what the average acceptance GPA is at each of your target schools.
 To do this, try searching for “[college name] admission GPA” or “[college name] average GPA.”

 - Is your GPA only slightly below (.1 or .2 points less) the averages you found?
 Then excellent test scores and a solid application will go a long way to make up for it!